ellenxxiao/used-car-price-prediction/README.md

 I am playing with Machine Learning models to predict the used car price.

 The project has five section:
-1) Clean dataset
+1) Prepare data
-2) EDA
+2) Exploratory Data Analysis
-3) Prepare data for models
+3) Encode data and standardize
-4) Building Models (Linear Regression and RandomForest Regression)
+4) PCA
-5) Conclusions.
+5) Linear Regression
+6) RandomForest Regression
+7) Conclusion

 Please feel free to go to the Jupyterbook and take a look:)